 From left, Ed Acosta, Felipe Hernandez and Jimmy Dutra are candidates for District 4 Santa Cruz County supervisor in the June 7 primary election.
 (Contributed)

 The candidates are vying for the seat of Greg Caput.
 Caput is not running for reelection.
-Official results on the June election are expected when the election is certified in early July.

 District 4 includes part of Watsonville and much of Pajaro Valley including areas east of Green Valley Road, along Highway 152 and neighborhoods along Casserly and Mount Madonna roads.